angelaccenture/foundation-kit/README.md

 # Enhancements
 * Updates to Experience Modernization Agent
+* Extended Templates to include template block
+* Updated advanced-tabs for WCAG and tab-count, added advanced-carousel, advanced-accordion and teaser

 # Author Kit
 For projects that want a few more batteries.
 Built by the team who brought you da.live and adobe.com.